 by anthony on 12/16/13 at 8:10 pm

-There are many reasons users double-click form buttons.
-Some website pages load slow after the first click.
-As the page loads, the user is unsure whether their click registered, so they’ll click the button again to make sure.
-When users don’t get a clear sign that the page is loading and they see the same page, they’ll click the form button again to get the feedback they were expecting.
-By that time, they’ll have already submitted the form more than once.
+There are many reasons users double-click ‘order’ buttons.
+Some web pages load slow after the first click.
+This could make users wonder whether their click registered.
+They’ll end up clicking the button again just to make sure.
+By then, they’ll have already submitted the form more than once.